Asia stocks down in thin year-end trading - The Observers - France 24

 China's Xi Jinping is also scheduled to give a New Year's address.

-In China, the closely-watched Purchasing Managers' Index (PMI), a key gauge of activity in the country's factories, was at 50.2 in December, according to official data published Tuesday.
+In China, the closely watched Purchasing Managers' Index, a gauge of activity in the country's factories, was at 50.2 in December, according to official data published Tuesday.

-The reading -- slightly above the 50-point mark that separates growth and contraction -- beat a forecast of 50.1 by analysts surveyed by Bloomberg News, comes amid a thaw in the US-China trade spat.
+The reading -- slightly above the 50-point mark that separates growth and contraction -- beat a forecast of 50.1 by analysts surveyed by Bloomberg, comes amid a thaw in the US-China trade spat.

+The better-than-expected macroeconomic data had an "indirect positive impact" on the Chinese bourse, said Zhang Qi, an analyst with Haitong Securities.

-Reports on Monday said the US and China would shortly sign a partial trade deal, with White House economic aide Peter Navarro telling Fox News the signing could occur "within a week or two."
+Reports on Monday also said the US and China would shortly sign a partial trade deal, with White House economic aide Peter Navarro telling Fox News the signing could occur "within a week or two".

-"The P1 deal is still 'skinny' relative to a full trade de-escalation scenario," cautioned AxiTrader's Innes.
+"The P1 (phase one) deal is still 'skinny' relative to a full trade de-escalation scenario," cautioned AxiTrader's Innes.

 Traders were also waiting for the release of US crude production data later Tuesday.